Contact Us

 Shopify

-Shopify purchase orders has been available in Shopify Admin for a while, however Shopify are now recommending that you use Transfers rather than purchase orders for receiving inventory.
+Shopify purchase orders have been available in the Shopify Admin for some time, however, Shopify is now recommending that you link Transfers with purchase orders for receiving inventory.
 This is because transfer orders have more features and functionality than purchase orders, and can be used for a wider range of inventory management tasks.

-You can use Shopify purchase orders as well however they provide an older and less feature rich experience.
+You can also use Shopify purchase orders, however they provide an older and less feature-rich experience.

 Pros: